codeAKstan/mmiri-anyi/README.md

 ### Vercel (Recommended)

-The easiest way to deploy Mmiri anyi is using the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme):
+The easiest way to deploy Communifi is using the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme):

 1. Push your code to GitHub
 2. Connect your repository to Vercel